Skip to content

 A CDS service definition is all CAP needs to serve fully-functional OData services, with extensive database access included out of the box.
 This also allows us to mock remote services in service integration scenarios.

-For example, assumed we want to integrate Business Partners from S/4, we do so by importing a service API, for example, the EDMX from SAP API Business Hub, and translating that into a CDS service definition using cds import.
+.
 As we now have a service definition we can just serve this by CAP as a mock implementation instead of always having to use the remote S/4 service during development.
 This again greatly speeds up development turn-around times.

 Speed up Your Pipelines

-Not only are inner-loop pipeline test much faster, they also mean there's less complex setups, less dependency on high availability, and no risks your tests are considered denial of service attacks by used services.
+Not only are inner-loop pipeline tests much faster, they also mean there's less complex setups, less dependency on high availability, and no risks your tests are considered denial of service attacks by used services.

 Overall, using inner-loop tests...